 A few other things that we consider are flights (our remote team gets together once a year for an all-hands retreat for a few days) as well as other conferences we might attend.
 There’s also our home offices and some other work-related impact that we have (gotta power those computers somehow).

 All of this goes into a pretty complex calculation of the total carbon footprint that our company has on the environment.
 And while minimizing this impact is the best thing for the planet, and we’re certainly trying to do that all the time, the next best thing is to offset that carbon footprint with credits.

-Carbon offset credits can be bought at a wide range of sites online.
+Before joining the Stripe Carbon Capture program, Castos purchased carbon offsets to counteract our contribution to climate change each year.
 We chose Cool Effect as they are both a certified provider of carbon offsets, and they have a global reach (many carbon offset providers are for projects only in the United States).